Aotearoa New Zealand Report Comment Templates

 Secondary Years Template

 Outcome-based reporting aligned with Aotearoa New Zealand curriculum.
-Includes core subjects and electives with A-E grading and curriculum outcomes.
+Core subjects and electives with curriculum outcomes included.

 Included Subjects: